Cookies on our website

 Music and Health Programme

-Our Music and Health programme creates pathways and progression routes including independent visits to Liverpool Philharmonic and sign-posting to other activities.
-We deliver a range of activities within community settings, including Mersey Care’s Life Rooms facilities.
-Our social prescribing programme, Music Mondays, is open for referrals for individuals aged 18+ from across the Liverpool City Region.
+Music and Health opens up accessible pathways and progression routes to further cultural events, including independent visits to Liverpool Philharmonic Hall and sign-posting to other creative activities.
+The programme also delivers a range of sessions and workshops within community settings, including Mersey Care’s Life Rooms facilities.
+Our social prescribing programme, Music Mondays, is open for referrals for individuals aged 18+ from across Liverpool City Region.
+For more information on how to make a referral to our social prescribing programme, please visit Music Mondays.

 Previous reporting on the Music and Health programme from 2008-2017 can also be found here: